-Click Advertisers in the top navigation bar and select an advertiser to edit properties, or click New to set properties for a new advertiser.Identification
+Click All advertisers in the left menu from the account level and select an advertiser to edit properties, or click New to set properties for a new advertiser.Identification

 Name: The advertiser name identifies your advertiser in Campaign Manager 360 and in your reports.
 It does not affect ad serving, Floodlight, or the advertiser ID, so you can update it at any time.
 Updates only change the name you see in your reports.